-Crater Lake grape fern (Botrychium pumicola), Mt.
-Eddy draba (Draba carnosula), and Mt.
-Shasta sky pilot (Polemonium pulcherrimum var. shastense) are species that are associated with elevations above this project.
-Pallid bird's beak (Cordylanthus tenuis ssp. pallescens), Jepson's dodder (Cuscuta jepsonii), Peck's Iomatium (Lomatium peckianum), and Shasta orthocarpus (Orthocarpus pachystachyus) are associated with elevations below this project area.
+Nard sedge (Carex nardina), Mielichhofer's copper moss (Mielichhoferia mielichhoferiana), and Marble Mountains stonecrop (Sedum marmorense) are species that are associated with elevations above this project.
+Pacific silver fir (Abies amabilis) and subalpine fir (Abies lasiocarpa var. lasiocarpa) are also associated with higher elevation forests than are found in the project area.
 There are no known occurrences of these species within the project area and there is no potential effect on these species from this project, therefore these species will not receive further consideration.

-Shasta chaenactis (Chaenactis suffrutescens) is associated with serpentine soils, which are not present in this project area.
-There are no known occurrences of this species within the project area and there is no potential effect on this species from this project, therefore this species will not receive further consideration.
+Scott Valley buckwheat (Eriogonum umbellatum var. lautum), and Howell's sandwort (Sabulina howellii) are species that are associated with elevations below this project.
+There are no known occurrences of these species within the project area and there is no potential effect on these species from this project, therefore these species will not receive further consideration.